pytorch/audio/docs/source/build.ffmpeg.rst

 This improves the video throughput significantly.
 However, please note that not all the video formats are supported by hardware acceleration.

 This page goes through how to build FFmpeg with hardware acceleration.
-For the detail on the performance of GPU decoder and encoder please see `Hardware-Accelerated Video Decoding and Encoding <./hw_acceleration_tutorial.html>`_
+For the detail on the performance of GPU decoder and encoder please see :ref:`NVDEC tutoial <nvdec_tutorial>` and :ref:`NVENC tutorial <nvenc_tutorial>`.

 Overview
 --------